This is an experience...

 Not ten.
 Not twenty.
 Five.

 Because this only works when the group is small enough to be real.
 When there's nowhere to hide and no reason to.
-When the people around you start to feel less like strangers and more like the only people in the world who understand exactly what this week has been.
+When the people around you start to feel less like strangers and more like the only people in the world who understand exactly what your day was like.

 Everything is taken care of.
-Your hotel.
+Your own hotel room.
 Your transportation.
 Breakfast and dinner every day.
-Every evening, every morning, every moment — coordinated, managed, thought through.
+Every evening, every morning, every detail — coordinated, managed, thought through.

 On coming home.